epwalsh/obsidian.nvim/README.md

 - [nvim-telescope/telescope.nvim](https://github.com/nvim-telescope/telescope.nvim): for search and quick-switch functionality.
 - [ibhagwan/fzf-lua](https://github.com/ibhagwan/fzf-lua): an alternative to telescope for search and quick-switch functionality.
 - [junegunn/fzf](https://github.com/junegunn/fzf) and [junegunn/fzf.vim](https://github.com/junegunn/fzf.vim): another alternative to telescope for search and quick-switch functionality.
+- [Mini.Pick](https://github.com/echasnovski/mini.pick) from the mini.nvim library:
+ an alternative to telescope for search and quick-switch functionality.

 **Syntax highlighting:**